teanalab/MRF-L/README.md

 of concepts and use different parts of topics as queries.

 ## Description:
 This program is a part of Project INTGR.
 Project INTGR aims to integrate semantic and statistical query transformation approaches by adopting optimization techniques.
+The paper for INTGR project is published in ICTIR\`16.
-This project focuses on medical domain information retrieval systems in which the queries tend to be verbose.
-This part of the project is submitted to ECIR 2016.
-It aims to integrate a sequential dependency model in describing queries that are transformed by using the concepts from following sources:
+The INTGR project focuses on medical domain information retrieval systems in which the queries tend to be verbose.
+It aims to integrate a sequential dependency model in describing queries that are transformed by using the concepts from different semantic and statistic concept sources.

+## Concept Sources
 1. unigram concepts from query,
 2. unigram concepts from top-documents,
 3. UMLS n-gram concepts from query,